The Pros and Cons of Today’s Appraisal Methods

 With shadowy ratings, no specific rating is provided to the employee, but the manager’s sense of their performance does affect their pay.
 This approach is a much less formal process than the annual review, and since the manager keeps some level of rating top of mind over the whole year, less time is spent agonizing over THE meeting.

-But there’s also much less discipline in how managers assess performance.
+But there’s also much less discipline in how managers use appraisal methods to measure performance.
 It’s difficult to track real success in a linear way, which means that it’s also difficult for managers to give an employee concrete examples showing the track to follow to a promotion.

 Increasingly, there is discussion of doing away with ratings altogether.
 In those cases, pay raises are based on seniority (which is easy to track and easy to explain), rather than on performance.
 But when pay rewards aren’t tied to performance — well, that has its own problems.